pryv/dev-site/source/getting-started-customer.md

 }
 ```

-In the previous example, the `hostings` part only contains one hosting deployment which name is `pilot`.
+In the previous example, the `hostings` part contains only one hosting deployment which name is `pilot`.

-### New user creation
+### User creation

-Using the previously found `pilot` hosting and a custom appid `my-own-app`, let's create a new user by sending the following request to the register.
+Using the previously obtained `pilot` hosting and a custom appid `my-own-app`, let's create a user by sending the following request to the register.

 ```bash
 curl -X POST \